aminophen/plautopatch/README.md

 - everyshi (ms) -> pxeveryshi (platex-tools)
 - atbegshi (oberdiek) -> pxatbegshi (platex-tools)
 - ftnright (latex-tools) -> pxftnright (platex-tools)
+- pdfpages -> pxpdfpages (maintained here!)

+## Miscellaneous

+This bundle may distribute some tiny patches together with the main package.
+Short information:

+- pxpdfpages.sty:
+    Patch for pdfpages.sty (by An­dreas Matthias) to support Japanese-style crop marks (called 'tombow' in Japanese).
+    Can be used on pLaTeX/upLaTeX.

 ## Installation